GeForce 700 series: GeForce 700 (7xx) series

-Discontinued support
+Support

-Nvidia announced that after Release 390.x drivers, it will no longer release 32-bit drivers for 32-bit operating systems.
+Nvidia stopped releasing 32-bit drivers for 32-bit operating systems after the last Release 390.x driver, 391.35, was released in March 2018.

-Nvidia announced that Kepler notebook GPUs will transition to legacy support from April 2019 onwards and be supported until April 2020.
-All notebook GPUs from the 7xxM family are affected by this change.
+Kepler notebook GPUs moved to legacy support in April 2019 and stopped receiving security updates in April 2020.
+All notebook GPUs from the 7xxM family were affected by this change.

 Nvidia announced that after Release 470 drivers, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.

 Nvidia announced that all remaining Kepler desktop GPUs would transition to legacy support from September 2021 onwards and be supported for critical security updates through September 2024.
 The Nvidia GeForce GTX 745, 750 and 750 Ti from the 7xx desktop GPU family would not be affected by this change.